mazx4960/Website-Blog/README.md

 # Future enhancements

 ### Priority updates
-* Fix the google API OAuth error (Allow a redirect link to authenticate google account)
 * Snap the page when scrolling
 * Create a google calendar event from the website
 * Adding to do list (link to google keep)